cheshirekow/cmake_format/cmake_format/doc/README.rst

       --ruler-pattern RULER_PATTERN
                             Regular expression to match rulers in comments default=r'^\s*[^\w\s]{3}.*[^\w\s]{3}$'
+      --canonicalize-hashrulers [CANONICALIZE_HASHRULERS]
+                            If true, then insert a space between the first hash char and remaining hash chars in a hash ruler, and normalize it's length to fill the column

+    Misc Options:
+      Override miscellaneous config options

       --emit-byteorder-mark [EMIT_BYTEORDER_MARK]
                             If true, emit the unicode byte-order mark (BOM) at the start of the file
-      --hashruler-min-length HASHRULER_MIN_LENGTH
-                            If a comment line starts with at least this many consecutive hash characters, then don't lstrip() them off.
-This allows for lazy hash rulers where the first hash char is not separated by space --canonicalize-hashrulers [CANONICALIZE_HASHRULERS]
-                            If true, then insert a space between the first hash char and remaining hash chars in a hash ruler, and normalize it's length to fill the column --input-encoding INPUT_ENCODING
+      --input-encoding INPUT_ENCODING
                             Specify the encoding of the input file.
 Defaults to utf-8.